ianchak/stati/docs-site/site/getting-started/quick-start.md

 This will:

 - Create a new directory called `my-first-site`
-- Set up the basic project structure
+- Copy the blank starter template into that directory
-- Install all necessary dependencies
+- Prepare `package.json` with Stati scripts and metadata
-- Initialize git repository (optional)
+- Offer to initialize a git repository if you enable it during the prompt

 Navigate to your new project: